"Cower, mortal! Your Soul Is Mine!"

 - In The Skinjacker Trilogy, children who get lost on their way to heaven end up in Everlost, somewhere halfway between Earth and the afterlife.
 They each "wake" in Everlost with a coin in their pocket, and when it is their time to move on, they will do so when they hold the coin.

-- In the episode "Dead Run" from The Eighties revival of The Twilight Zone, a truck driver takes a job delivering dead souls to Hell.
+- In the episode "Dead Run" from The Twilight Zone (1985), a truck driver takes a job delivering dead souls to Hell.
 However, the people he's delivering there seem way too nice to deserve damnation.
 It turns out the new Celestial Bureaucracy that has taken over is using an overly-literal fundamentalist interpretation of The Bible, mainly due to them being paper-pushing Obstructive Bureaucrats rather than actual malevolence.
 In the end, the driver begins to invert the trope by releasing those souls whom he feels undeserving of damnation before reaching Hell, allowing them at least a chance to find Heaven.

 - Bobby Singer of Supernatural went to Hell instead of Heaven after his permanent death because Crowley, the King of Hell, had it in for him, which we discover in "Taxi Driver" (S08, E19).